Polkadot Vault: How to Add a New Chain and Update the Metadata Print

 How to generate an account for a newly added chain

-‼️ IMPORTANT The instructions below concern any key sets (accounts) that you have created before adding the new chain.
-Any key sets you create after will automatically have access to these chains.
-So, it might be a good idea to add all the chains you plan to use prior to creating or restoring your accounts.
+The instructions below concern any key sets (accounts) that you have created before adding the new chain.
+Any key sets you create after might have access to these chains if you included them.

-4. On the next screen click on "Network" and select the chain you want to create an account for.
-In this example we select Acala.
+2. On the next screen, select the network for which you want to create an account.
+In this example, we select Acala.

-You are now ready to add your account for that chain on Polkadot-JS UI and sign transactions with it!
-Check this article if you want to know how to enable your account on multiple chains.
+4. Enter your phone's PIN and you are now ready to add your account for that chain on Polkadot-JS UI and sign transactions with it!

 Disclaimer: We always strive to provide you with the best support we can and we take all care to ensure that our instructions are accurate and concise.
 However, following these instructions properly, as well as the general management of your accounts and funds, is ultimately your responsibility.
 Web3 Foundation cannot be held liable for any accidental loss of funds or any other damage you might incur.